impress-org/givewp/readme.txt

 == Changelog ==

+= 2.8.0: ??? =
+* Feature: New installs now direct users to the new Onboarding Wizard, rather than a Welcome Page

 = 2.7.2: July 6th, 2020 =
 * Fix: The 2.7.0 upgrade routine could cause WP-Admin to be incorrectly redirected to the update success screen for certain hosting environments after completion. [#4900](https://github.com/impress-org/givewp/issues/4900)
 * Fix: The Donor Wall shortcode now allows you to properly only display certain donors by their donor IDs. [#4864](https://github.com/impress-org/givewp/issues/4864)